adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

-##  Correcting for Measurement Error in Student Growth Percentiles:
+##  Using the SIMEX Method for Measurement Error Correction in Student Growth Percentiles

-###  The SIMEX method.

 ---